- What Happens If We Breakup While Living Together?

 While it’s cliché – “it’s not you, it’s me”

-Give her a break up gift
+Give a break up gift

 Footnote: If it’s because you’ve met someone else

 Strange things happen during the break up.
 One of the strangest things that can happen is reassessing your own friendships.
-You and your girlfriend have shared friends while you have been together.
+You and your partner have shared friends while you have been together.
 And sometimes, just sometimes, getting over a break up (even if you’ve followed our advice on the best way to break up by using our quick quiz) can cause as much strain on shared friendships as it can do on the people who are breaking up.

 You’ll probably find that some of your friends are devastated to hear that you’re breaking up.
 This might be because they thought you were so happy together, or it may be because they really, really got on well with your ex.
-You might even find that some of your original friends gravitate towards her more during the breakup.
+You might even find that some of your original friends gravitate towards them more during the breakup.

 This isn’t something that reflects poorly on you – sometimes you just click more with some people than others.
 It stands to reason that some of your friends will have a great rapport with your ex.
 You shouldn’t feel like you’ve been “betrayed” by these friends, rather think of it as their natural clicking with each other.
-For some (many?) of your friends, a break up is no reason to ice her out.
+For some (many?) of your friends, a break up is no reason to ice the other person out.
 We’re all adults here (or at least pretending to be), right?

 Here are our words of advice to the wise when it comes to that intertwined friendships conundrum:

-Don’t do this: Demand your friends choose sides
+Don’t do this: Demand your friends choose sides!

 When you’re breaking up, causing conflict with your friends is one of the dumbest things that you can do.
 You want their support during this time, don’t you?!
-Demanding your friends choose sides will just make you look immature and you’ll come across as the bad guy – perhaps even driving them more towards her, giving you a jarring friendship breakup to go along with your actual break up!
+Demanding your friends choose sides will just make you look immature and you’ll come across as the bad guy – perhaps even driving them more towards your ex, giving you a jarring friendship breakup to go along with your actual break up!